Quantum-foundational implications of information erasure upon measurement: Ontological theories

 Let us discuss and characterize each property defining Model~\ref{causal_model}. {\bf Property 1}.
 The state of the system at each time is encoded by some element $\lambda$ in a space $\Lambda$.
 Employing a popular term in quantum foundation, we have called $\lambda$ an {\it ontic} state.
 A pure quantum state does not necessarily determine uniquely the ontic state (unlike in collapse theories, where it does), but corresponds to some probability distribution $\rho(\lambda)$.
 Due to preparation contextuality~\cite{spekkens}, each quantum state may correspond to a multitude of probability distributions, so that the map $\hat\rho\rightarrow\rho(\lambda)$ is not single-valued.
 Rather, we define a set of probability distributions $\Omega$ on which the surjective map~(\ref{sur_map}) is defined.

 The ontological space must have infinite elements, as stated by the {\it excess baggage theorem} \cite{hardy}.
 Moreover, it is uncountably infinite. which is implied by the short-memory (Markovian) evolution employed in the classical model~\cite{montina_dim,montina_dim2}.
 The ontological space may have disjoint parts.
 For example, a point may be determined by a set of continuous variables and some additional finite number of bits.
 Since the space is uncountably infinite, we have to define a measure on it.
 We assume that the volume of $\Lambda$ is finite.
 For example, the space may be a hypersphere or a compact subset of an Euclidean space.
-This is the case in objective-collapse theories and the Beltrametti-Bugajski model~\cite{beltrametti}, in which the ontological space is the Hilbert space of quantum states.
-Although the entropy is upper-bounded, it might be equal to $-\infty$.
+This is the case in objective-collapse theories and the Beltrametti-Bugajski model~\cite{beltrametti}, in which the ontological space is the space of normalized quantum states.
+Since the ontological space has {\it finite} volume, the differential entropy \be H(\rho)\equiv -\int d\lambda\rho(\lambda)\log\rho(\lambda) \ee is upper-bounded, however it might be equal to $-\infty$.
 Later, we will assume that the entropy of the ontic state is finite for some quantum state.
 This may be justified by (completely) $\psi$-epistemic models~\cite{montina_comm_epist0,montina_comm_epist}.